Cavalier-Smith's system of classification

 Prof. Cavalier-Smith of Oxford University has produced a large body of work which is well regarded.
 Still, he is controversial in a way that is a bit difficult to describe.
 The issue may be one of writing style.
 Cavalier-Smith has a tendency to make pronouncements where others would use declarative sentences, to use declarative sentences where others would express an opinion, and to express opinions where angels would fear to tread.
 In addition, he can sound arrogant, reactionary, and even perverse.
 On the other [hand], he has a long history of being right when everyone else was wrong.
 To our way of thinking, all of this is overshadowed by one incomparable virtue: the fact that he will grapple with the details.
 This makes for very long, very complex papers and causes all manner of dark murmuring, tearing of hair, and gnashing of teeth among those tasked with trying to explain his views of early life.
 See, [for example], Zrzavý (2001) [and] Patterson (1999).
 Nevertheless, he deals with all of the relevant facts.

-Eight kingdoms model
+Background

 The first two kingdoms of life: Plantae and Animalia

 The use of the word "kingdom" to describe a major branch of the living world dates as far back as Linnaeus (1707–1778) who divided the natural world into three kingdoms: animal, vegetable, and mineral.
 The taxa "animal kingdom" (or kingdom Animalia) and "plant kingdom" (or kingdom Plantae) remain in use by some modern evolutionary biologists.
 The initial targets of Cavalier-Smith's classification, the protozoa were classified as members of the animal kingdom, and many algae were regarded as part of the plant kingdom.
 With growing awareness that the animals and plants embraced unrelated taxa, the use of the two kingdom system was rejected by specialists.
 It remains in use in less critical circles.